LiorBreitman8234/Ex1_CV-IP/README.md

 This repository is for the first image processing and computer vision assignment <br>
 This assignment focuses on image representations and point operations <br>
-For this assingment I worked with python 3.8.10 and I used the pycharm IDE
+For this assingment I worked with python 3.8.10 and I used the pycharm IDE The code files are ex1_main, ex1_utils and gamma

 --------------

 ## The project itself: